1 of 8

 • Visa Electron

-*From €50 at a relay point in France ; from €85 home delivery in France ; from €90 home delivery in Europe
+*from €50 for pickup points in France; from €85 for home delivery in France; from €90 for home delivery in Europe

 Show all details

-The new iRASSHAi essentials range includes 10 of Japan's most popular ingredients, such as rice, soy sauce and matcha, carefully selected for their authentic taste and value for money.
-These basics are offered in formats and weights suitable for first-time use, with the promise of typical Japanese flavors.
+The new iRASSHAi essentials range includes 10 of the most commonly used ingredients in Japan, such as rice, soy sauce, and matcha, carefully selected for the authenticity of their flavor and their value for money.
+These basics are offered in sizes and quantities suited for first-time use, with the promise of typical Japanese flavors.

-For each product, iRASSHAi offers uncluttered recipes that celebrate the great classics, as well as easy-to-use ideas for incorporating them into everyday dishes.
-Whether you're a purist of taste or an adventurous gourmet, these suggestions are an invitation to explore, to experiment, and above all, to enjoy in all simplicity. iRASSHAi transforms the preparation of Japanese dishes into a fluid, fast and intuitive experience - without ever compromising on flavor.
+For each product, iRASSHAi offers simple recipes that celebrate the great classics, as well as easy ideas to incorporate them into everyday dishes.
+Whether you are a flavor purist or an adventurous foodie, these suggestions invite you to explore, experiment, and above all, enjoy with ease. iRASSHAi turns preparing Japanese dishes into a smooth, quick, and intuitive experience—without ever compromising on taste.

 See all products